Mondays with Mozart

 It was dark when Sarah trudged across the Ludwigsbrücke, the central viaduct spanning the Isar River.
 She pulled her hat down over her ears, dodging piles of dirty snow, the remnants of last week’s winter storm.
 She paused mid-bridge in the icy breeze to gaze down the river; the water mirrored a blurrier, larger version of the city lights.

 Sarah enjoyed living in a city with water and often directed her solitary jogs toward the river, though the air there was chillier.
-She had grown up in California.
+She had grown up in northern California.
 As a teenager, she would go to San Francisco for piano lessons, master classes and recitals, and her dad liked to take a detour over the Golden Gate Bridge on the way home.

 “The Hawaiian Islands are way over there,” he would say wistfully, staring into the Pacific when they pulled over at a lookout point.

 On the weekends, her family would occasionally drive down to Monterey.
-The water was too cold to swim in and you always need a sweatshirt on the California coast, regardless of the season, but the power of the ocean fascinated her and made her feel small and insignificant in a liberating way.
-Life, especially in one’s 20s, was otherwise so much about striving for significance, she was finding.
+The water was too cold to swim in and a sweatshirt is every coastal Californian’s best friend, regardless of the season.
+Still, the power of the ocean fascinated her and made her feel small and insignificant in a liberating, but also frightening way.
+Life, especially in her 20s, was otherwise so much about striving for significance, she was finding.
 Despite, or perhaps because of its ambiguous tug on her, she had chosen to move far away from the ocean.

-The Isar wasn’t the Pacific Ocean, but it was also cold water that moved.
+The Isar wasn’t the Pacific, but it was also cold water that moved.
 Some brave souls even surf in it.
 The cement braces lining the riverbed create a small standing wave at a particular spot in the English Garden.

-Sarah stopped at a bakery on the other side of the river before getting on the S-Bahn tram.
-It was almost closing time and the only remaining wares were three round loaves of bread, a few rolls that looked liked they’d been overlooked for half a day, two pieces of Bienenstich cake and a couple of soft pretzels.
+Sarah stopped at a bakery on the other side of the river before getting on the tram.
+It was almost closing time and the only remaining wares were three round loaves of hard-crust bread, a few overlooked rolls, two pieces of Bienenstich cake and a couple soft pretzels.